afontaine/ECE421/sparse_matrix/Questions.md

     Both reusability and efficiency are important for a sparse matrix, but out of the two efficiency is the most important.
-This is because sparse matrix is already a speciallized form of a matrix, and as you become more and more specialized reusability goes down.
+This is because sparse matrix is already a specialized form of a matrix, and as you become more and more specialized reusability goes down.
 Efficiency on the other hand is the sole purpose of the creation of a sparse matrix class.
 Primarily efficiency in storage as the ratio of 0 to non-0 elements increases.
 Efficiency in algorithm run-time is also important to sparse matrices as their sparsity lends itself to implementing more specialized algorithms than the generic matrix ones.
-This is particullarly important in matrix arithmetic like addition and subtraction where adding the non-zero elements would be much easier and faster than adding every element.
+This is particularly important in matrix arithmetic like addition and subtraction where adding the non-zero elements would be much easier and faster than adding every element.

     Other important qualities involve having ways to quickly access and enumerate only the non-zero elements.